elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

   - the types of the two objects
   - two sets of unique criteria which describe the two objects
   - Information about the relationship (e.g. if assigning user to company membership, identify the role of the user)
-- Ther should be an option to emit rebounds should be emitted if results aren't found.
+- There should be an option to emit rebounds should be emitted if results aren't found.

     ```
     function linkObjects(obj1, obj2, linkMetadata) {